dcaton/Hubitat/QolSysIQPanel/README.md

 Please note that although the IQ panels have z-wave controllers, the interface these drivers use does not provide access to any z-wave devices.
 If you want HE to control z-wave devices controlled by the alarm panel, you could add HE as a secondary z-wave controller.
-As of 2.3.129, this seems to work althouogh it is not really supported by HE.
-In any case, z-wave devices are outside the scope of these drivers.
+As of 2.3.129, this seems to work although it is not really supported by HE.
+In any case, controlling z-wave devices paired to your alarm panel is outside the scope of these drivers.

-Although these drivers use a supported alarm system interface, the interface itself is not publicly documented or supported, and these drivers rely on reverse engineering to do what they do.
+Although these drivers use a supported interface, the interface itself is not publicly documented or supported, and these drivers rely on reverse engineering to do what they do.
 Use at your own risk.

 **WARNING**
 =======

 These drivers provide the ability to arm and disarm your alarm system, and to initiate alarm conditions from HE.
-If you enable either of these, especially disarming, take appropriate measures to secure your Hubutat hub and any other connected systems (e.g., NodeRed, WebCore etc.) where you can create rules that manipulate your alarm system.
+If you enable either these commands, especially disarm, take appropriate measures to secure your Hubutat hub and any other connected systems (e.g., NodeRed, WebCore etc.) where you can create rules that manipulate your alarm system.